culvertsoft/mgen/README.md

  * Classes
  * ClassRegistries

-By default clases are java-beans and C++ data containers with getters and setters.
+By default classes are java-beans and C++ data containers with getters and setters.
 Generated classes work together with the runtime libraries to provide utilities for:
  * Serialization
  * Deep Copying
  * Equality Testing